darkvadog/immo-eliza-ml/MODELSCARD.md

 #### Visualizations:
-![QQ-plot of residual errors (HGB_model)](https://ibb.co/kHmPFG8) The QQ-plot suggest that the distribution is heavy-tailed.
+![QQ-plot of residual errors (HGB_model)](https://ibb.co/kHmPFG8)

 ### Limitations:
 - The model is trained on a specific dataset and may not generalize well to other geographical regions or market conditions;
 - The model relies on the accuracy and completeness of the input data.
 Errors or missing values in the features can affect the predictions;
-- The R² score indicates a good fit, but there may still be outliers or individual predictions with significant errors.
+- The R² score indicates a good fit, but there may still be outliers or individual predictions with significant errors;
+- The QQ-plot suggest that the distribution is heavy-tailed, stressing out the need for a larger dataset for training.

 ## Usage
 ### Dependencies: